 Last week, a blanket became internet famous.
 The blanket in question is the 20-pound, Kickstarter-funded $279 "Gravity" blanket.
 Per its Kickstarter campaign, which exceeded its $21,500 goal by more than 10-fold, Gravity is "engineered to be 10% of your body weight to naturally reduce stress and increase relaxation."

 Does the explosive popularity of a nearly $300 bed spread seem like a bit much?
 Yes.
 But weighted blankets, in general, are worth a shot for the anxious among us.
 They've been used as a therapeutic tool for decades.
 (Although the Gravity blanket itself has no clinically proven effects, despite any vague claims to the contrary.)
 And I can personally vouch for the calming effects of weighing down your body.
 I've been doing it for most of my life — I just didn't realize why until a few years ago.

 I like to lounge in high-waisted compression pants.
 I surround my body with pillows whenever I'm working on my couch.
 And I always hold objects on my lap — at restaurants, at work, during car rides.
 In fact, I have trouble concentrating at my desk unless my bag is on my lap.
 There's a pretty clear theme here: I'm most comfortable when I feel pressure or weight on my body.
 And this is nothing new.
 I started clutching my Jansport against my waist back in middle school.

-But I didn't realize why I liked binding clothing and tight, cozy spaces until I watched the movie "Temple Grandin" a few years ago and realized that my weird habit of holding my bag served the same anti-anxiety function as her hug machine.
+But I only figured out why I liked binding clothing and tight, cozy spaces when I watched the movie "Temple Grandin" a few years ago and realized that my weird habit of holding my bag served the same anti-anxiety function as Grandin's hug machine.
 And her famous hug machine, I learned, had inspired all sorts of products designed to mimic the comforting sensation of being held tight.
 Dogs have Grandin-esque Thunder Shirts.
 Babies have Baby Bjorns and other swaddling gear.
 And for humans, there are weighted lap pads, belts, wraps and, of course, blankets.